athensresearch/athens/README.md

 # Development

 The server is written using [Buffalo](https://gobuffalo.io/), so it's fairly straightforward to get started on development.
-You'll need Buffalo v0.11.0 or later to do devlopment on Athens.
+You'll need Buffalo v0.11.0 or later to do development on Athens.

 Download
 [v0.11.0](https://github.com/gobuffalo/buffalo/releases/tag/v0.11.0) or later, untar/unzip the